 Your Company through a Policy has in place a familiarisation programme to all theDirectors with a view to update them on the Company's Policies and Procedures.
 IndependentDirectors make a periodical visit to plants to keep themselves abreast of the plantoperations.
-Respective Plant Heads interact with the Independent Directors and explain tothem about the various process operations.
-The same has been posted on Companyswebsite www.theandhrasugars.com
+Respective Plant Heads interact with the Independent Directors and explain tothem about the various processes and operations.

 FORMAL ANNUAL EVALUATION OF THE BOARD

 As a part of Vigil Mechanism a Whistle Blower Policy has been established and approvedby the Board.
-This Policy envisages reporting of wrong doing or non-ethical activitiesobserved by Employees at any level directly to the Chiarman of the Audit Committee or tothe Chairman & Managing Director.
-The matter reported will be investigated and if thewrong doer is found guilty a disciplinary action will be initiated depending upon themateriality of the non-ethical doings.
+This Policy envisages reporting of wrongdoing or un-ethical activitiesobserved by Employees at any level directly to the Chairman of the Audit Committee or tothe Chairman & Managing Director.
+The matter whenever reported is investigated and ifthe wrong doer is found guilty disciplinary action will be initiated depending upon themateriality of the un-ethical doings.
 During the year under report there has been noinstances which required reporting.
-The same has been posted on Companys websitewww.theandhrasugars.com

-This Policy aims towards the achievement of CSR objectives by undertaking any one ormore of the activities to be in alignment with Schedule VII of the Companies Act 2015either on own or through any Trust / Society or any other recognized Agency.
+This Policy aims to achieve the CSR objectives by undertaking one or more of theactivities to be in alignment with Schedule VII of the Companies Act 2013 either on ownor through any Trust / Society or any other recognized Agency.

 As per the provisions of Section 135(5) of the Companies Act 2013 company shouldspend in every Financial Year at least 2% of the average net profits of the company madeduring the three immediately preceding Financial Years.
 In pursuance of its CorporateSocial Responsibility Policy the company gives preference to the local area and areasaround it where it operates or any other permissible location for spending the amountearmarked for Corporate Social Responsibility activities.

-As required by Rule 8 of the Companies (CSR Policy) Rules 2013 a Report on CSRActivities and the amount of expenditure incurred are annexed to this Report.
+As required by Rule 8 of the Companies (CSR Policy) Rules 2013 a Report on CSRActivities and the amount of expenditure incurred are annexured to this Report.